WukLab/LegoOS/README.md

 ### 1P-1M-1S
 This section describes the case where we run LegoOS with one processor manager, one memory manager, and one storage manager, or __1P-1M-1S__ setting.
 This setting emulates the effect of breaking one monolithic server and connect the CPU, memory, and disk by network.
 And this setting requires three physical machines.

+There is no need to setup any global resource managers in this setting.

 1. Network setting:
     - Set node ID properly, at processor, memory, and storage manager